ljagadeesh06/barclays/README.md

 ```
 mvn clean install exec:java
 ```
+Options like, number of repetetions of traffic update and others can be configured in **Constants.java** file.

 ### Design
 This solution is designed as per the OOAD standards.
 Implemented using the following design patterns: